ezweave/pretty-functional/chapters/one/one.md

 * Alternative approaches using other libraries.
 * Performance (especially since we don't have PTCs).

-I hope you aren't sick of `FizzBuzz` quite yet... it's a stupidly simple problem (a __toy problem__), that we will be revisiting when we start talking about _monads_ in Chapter 3.
+I hope you aren't sick of `FizzBuzz` quite yet... it's a stupidly simple problem (a __toy problem__), that we will be revisiting in the next two chapters.

 # Exercises